Last Updated on March 13, 2023 by Cale Boyer

 There are several ways that the buildup of products can be triggered.
 In the first instance, if you’re extremely heavy-handed when using products, particularly very thick hair products, then you may get built up much faster.

 The use of shea butter regularly can completely seal your hair and stop it from absorbing additional moisture.
-This could result in other products you apply to your hair on the exterior of your hair and not being able to penetrate.
+This could result in other products you apply to your hair on the exterior of your hair not being able to penetrate.

-It’s essential to clean your hair every once a time and not co-washing all the time to allow your hair to breathe.
+It’s essential to clean your hair every once in a time and not co-washing all the time to allow your hair to breathe.

 There are a few indicators that indicate having an excessive amount of product Buildup.
 Let’s examine the things that are.